Nana Akua Addo

-Nana Akua Addo is a German-born Ghanaian model, actress and film producer.
-She was the second runner-up in Miss Malaika 2003 and winner of Miss Ghana-Germany in 2005.
-She has received awards including Glitz Style Awards and City People Entertainment Awards.
+Nana Akua Addo is a German-born Ghanaian model, actress, and film producer.
+She was the second runner-up in Miss Malaika 2003 and the winner of Miss Ghana-Germany in 2005.
+She has received awards, including the Glitz Style Awards and City People Entertainment Awards.

 Education

 As of 2017, she was studying acting at the New York Film Academy in the United States.

 Career

 Addo has starred in films including Destiny's Child, Blood, Wanna Be, Rain, Speechless, Never Again and Tears.
 She also produced two films, Wannabe and Nukuli (The Masked).

 Awards

 Some of the awards she has received include: